crypterio-app/kubernetes-terrakube-platform/README.md

 ## Terrakube | Kubernetes ☸️
 Terrakube is an open-source platform for automating and collaborating on infrastructure as code tasks using Terraform or OpenTofu.
-It distinguishes itself by supporting customizable workflows, private registries, and integrations with GitHub, GitLab, and other version control systems.
+It distinguishes itself by supporting customizable workflows, private registries, and integrations with version control systems.
 The platform also allows dynamic credential management and ephemeral workspaces, offering a secure and scalable alternative to proprietary tools like Terraform Enterprise.

 The platform can be easily integrated with different authentication providers like Azure Active Directory, Google Cloud Identity, Keycloak , Pomerium , Github, Gitlab or any other provider supported by Dex.